eriksoe/ErlangPlayBase/AGENDA.md

 Agenda
 ======

-- Welcome & outline
+- Welcome & setup
   - Trifork
   - Check abilities (functional coding?
 Erlang syntax?)
   - The plan: to setup up and play with a distributed system (chatroom-ish).
-Note,No-tamper promise
+Note, no-tamper promise
   - Setup - software (Erlang; editor) & net

 - Chat demo - presenting the chatroom, demoing the client
   - The chatroom protocol: {join,self()} + normal messages
   - (Publish-subscriber pattern)
   - Chat note: about non-use of OTP

-  - To keep it simple and focus on the language and core model
+    To keep it simple and focus on the language and core model

 - Bot reading: echo_bot
   - A bit of Erlang syntax

 - Free Play